kryptokrona/kryptokrona-docs/docs/guides/mining/mobile-mining/Mining-with-Phone.md

 *Currently only available on Android version 4.1(Jelly Bean, year 2012) and newer*

-## Setup

-To mine TurtleCoin, you can use the following Mobile Miner apps.
+To mine TurtleCoin, you can use the following mobile miner apps.

 1. [Tony Monero](Using-Tony-Monero)
 2. [AA Miner](Using-AA-Miner)